rsmp-nordic/rsmp_core/rst/rsmp.rst

 function as an acknowledgment that the message has reached its destination and to verify that the message was understood.

-There are two types of message acknowledgement – Message acknowledgment which confirms that the message was understood and Message not acknowledged which indicates that the message was not understood.
+There are two types of message acknowledgement – **Message acknowledgment** (MessageAck) which confirms that the message was understood and **Message not acknowledged** (MessageNotAck) which indicates that the message was not understood.

+* If no message acknowledgement is received within a predefined time, then each communicating party should treat it as a communication disruption.
+  (See comm_disruption_)
+* The default timeout value should be 30 seconds.
+* If the version messages has not been exchanged according to communication establishment sequence
+  (See comm_establishment_s2i_ and comm_establishment_s2s_) then
+  message acknowledgement (MessageAck/MessageNotAck) should not be sent as a response to any other messages other than the version message (See rsmpsxl-version_).
+The lack of acknowledgement forces the other communicating party to treat it as communication disruption and disconnect and reconnect, ensuring that the connection restarts with communication establishment sequence.

 The acknowledgement messages are interaction driven and are sent when any other type message are received.